odkr/sucgi/README.rst

   e.g., glibc_ ≥ v2.1.3 or macOS' libc ≥ v11.
 * The standard system utilities that POSIX.1-2008 mandates.

-Save for Linux ≥ v5.6 or macOS ≥ v11, any post-2015 system should meet those
+Save for a kernel ≥ v5.6 or macOS ≥ v11, any post-2015 GNU/Linux or
-requirements.
+macOS system should meet those requirements.
 You may need to install the standard build tools, however.

 Arch-based GNU/Linux systems::